tiny poems by Grant Hackett

 luminous, of wind-killing trees. left old choices on the floor

-around her bed. follower of dusk, decay and lost beauty.
+around her bed. flowers of dusk, decay and lost beauty.

 from an inscription etched on water i learned to tie